motherjones/mirrors/docs/api_spec.rst

  {
    'name': '<attribute name',
-   'component': '<component slug>',
+   'child': '<component slug>'
-   'weight': 9999
  }

-The value for the field ``component`` should be the slug of the Component you wish to associate with the name. ``weight`` is optional and will default to 9999 in order to have the effect of appending the Component to the list.
+The value for the field ``child`` should be the slug of the Component you wish to associate with the name. ``weight`` is optional and will default to 9999 in order to have the effect of appending the Component to the list.